Pankaj Oswal: Controversies

+Lawsuits

+ANZ Bank

-In competing legal claims over billions of dollars, Pankaj and his wife and their bank, ANZ Bank attacked each other.
+Following the collapse of Burrup Holdings in 2010 and the company entering receivership, in competing legal claims over billions of dollars, Oswal and his wife and their bank, ANZ Bank attacked each other.

-All lawsuits came to an end in August 2016, when the parties settled their lawsuits over their Burrup Fertiliser business.
-ANZ paid an undisclosed amount said to be hundreds of millions of dollars to Mr. and Mrs. Oswal for taking over Burrup Fertiliser Business without giving due consideration clearing their names from all allegations received.

-Competing claims

-The couple had been accused of embezzling upwards of $150 million from Burrup Holdings to fund a lifestyle of private jets, yachts, luxury cars, and building a 'Taj Mahal' on the Swan River in Perth.

-The Oswals had accused ANZ staff of acting in a bigoted manner towards them, emphasising their background as Indian nationals.
-They had also claimed ANZ's former chief risk officer Chris Page had used physical force by putting Mr. Oswal in a headlock to force them to sign a guarantee over their shares that led to the forced sale of their stake.
-ANZ chief legal counsel was also accused of telling Mrs. Oswal they would report the alleged embezzlement and she and her husband would go to jail and their children would be orphans if they did not sign the guarantee.
-They also claimed ANZ breached its fiduciary duty when selling Burrup Fertilisers.
+The couple had been accused of embezzling upwards of from Burrup Holdings to fund a lifestyle of private jets, yachts and luxury cars, as well as to establish a vegetarian restaurant chain and build a luxury home for their family in Perth.
+In a counterclaim, the Oswals had accused ANZ staff of acting in a bigoted manner towards them, emphasising their background as Indian nationals.
+They had also claimed ANZ's former chief risk officer Chris Page had used physical force by putting Oswal in a headlock to force them to sign a guarantee over their shares that led to the forced sale of their stake.
+ANZ's chief legal counsel was also accused of telling Oswal's wife they would report the alleged embezzlement and she and her husband would go to jail and their children would be orphans if they did not sign the guarantee.
+They also claimed ANZ breached its fiduciary duty when selling Burrup Holdings.

+In August 2016, the parties settled their lawsuits over the Burrup Holdings business.
+ANZ paid an undisclosed amount said to be hundreds of millions of dollars to the Oswals for taking over Burrup Holdings without giving due consideration; ANZ's claim that the Oswals misappropriated funds was also dropped.

+Other

+During their legal battle with ANZ, the couple also faced suits by a number of creditors including the Australian Taxation Office and the Shire of Peppermint Grove, which were also settled in 2016.
+That same year, Oswal was also involved in a legal clash against his brother and the rest of his family over his father's inheritance.

+In 2020, the couple sued Swiss boarding school Institut Le Rosey over alleged bullying against their daughter.

+Taj on Swan